 As a trusted partner and leader in infectious disease, Roche has been vigilant in offering accurate diagnostic tests.
 This enables healthcare providers to quickly and effectively differentiate between the SARS-CoV-2 and influenza A/B viruses and make informed treatment decisions and improve patient outcomes.

-Additionally, the quest for effective treatments and a preventive vaccine depends on the availability of fast, accurate and reliable testing.
-In order to establish the efficacy of a vaccine, the number of infections in the vaccinated group must be compared to that in the placebo group, and for this, testing is essential.
+Additionally, to establish the efficacy of a vaccine, the number of infections in the vaccinated group must be compared to that in the placebo group, and for this, testing is essential.
 Roche has been at the forefront of developing a comprehensive testing portfolio for COVID-19 and other respiratory infections, manufacturing millions of tests per month to help combat the pandemic, reduce the burden on healthcare systems and optimise patient management.

 According to Centers for Disease Control and Prevention (CDC), COVID-19 spreads more easily than influenza.1 Individuals with COVID-19 are also more likely to be either wholly asymptomatic or spend longer in the pre-symptomatic phase due to the more gradual onset of COVID-19 symptoms, thus facilitating the spread of COVID-19.1

-Dr Clinch comments that influenza must also be taken seriously – “globally, influenza causes up to 650,000 respiratory-related deaths and millions of hospitalisations each year, placing a considerable burden on healthcare systems worldwide.”2 Influenza can result in serious health problems, including not only pneumonia, but also swelling of the heart muscle, swelling of the brain and sepsis, all of which can increase the risk of death.3
+Influenza must be taken seriously – globally, influenza causes up to 650,000 respiratory-related deaths and millions of hospitalisations each year, placing a considerable burden on healthcare systems worldwide.2 Influenza can result in serious health problems, including not only pneumonia, but also swelling of the heart muscle, swelling of the brain and sepsis, all of which can increase the risk of death.3

-The World Health Organization (WHO) and public health officials have urged communities to help prevent the transmission of COVID-19 through various measures that include:
+The (WHO) and public health officials have urged communities to help prevent the transmission of COVID-19 through various measures that include:

 Wearing a mask